How to Write a Powerful HBS Post-Interview Reflection

 Tip #1: Brain Dump

 Keep a few sheets of clean paper with you when you head to your interview.
 As soon as you leave the room or end the call, take 15 to 20 minutes to jot down any thoughts and initial reactions you can recall from the interview.
 HBS does not allow applicants to record their interviews, and you don’t want to forget any critical details.
-Brain dumping ensures that you capture as much as possible from the experience.
+Brain dumping ensures that you capture as much as possible from the whole interview experience.

 Some prompts to consider include: